 Evading Police vs. Physical Confrontation

-In most cases, engaging in a physical confrontation with police is an attempt to prevent from being handcuffed.
+In most cases, engaging in a physical confrontation with police is an attempt to prevent them from being handcuffed.

 It's important to note that resisting arrest can occur by either: